SkyRockMoon/jb-kick-tires/_sources/02_setup.md

 To see what a jupyter notebook looks like:
 1. Open a new terminal with the plus sign in the VS code terminal window
-1. Activate the kick-tires virtual environment `. kick-tires/bin/activate`
+1. Activate the kick-tires virtual environment `source sample-book-venv/bin/activate`
 1. Open jupyter notebook with `jupyter notebook --no-browser`
 1. Follow the link provided in the console to open the jupyter notebook in a browser

 The chapter on [authoring content](content) will delve into the use of jupyter notebook with jupyter-book.
-If you are unfamiliar with jupyter notebook there are some useful tutorials ....TODO - which tutorials?
+If you are unfamiliar with jupyter notebook there are some [useful tutorials](https://realpython.com/jupyter-notebook-introduction/#creating-a-notebook).

+### Conclusion of the hard path
+Congrats, completing the manual install is certainly an acomplishment.
+You have successfully installed everything you need to kick the tires on jupyter-book.
+Next you will fully exercise your newly installed environment by [building/publishing](build-pub) a book two different ways.